OldSneerJaw/synctos/CONTRIBUTING.md

+# Introduction

+Synctos is an open source project.
+Contributions, whether as bug reports, feature requests or code, are welcomed and encouraged.
+Before you begin, please take a few moments to read and understand the guidelines for contribution below.

 # Requesting Changes

 Every bug or feature request should have a corresponding issue logged in the GitHub project's [Issues](https://github.com/Kashoo/synctos/issues) tab.